 The Best Healthy Crackers to Buy at the Store

-These nutritionist-approved picks are made with whole grains.
+These nutritionist-approved healthy cracker picks are made with whole grains.
 They're great for everyday or for a party (did someone say cheeseboard?).

 Crackers are a classic snack food, dip scooper-upper and pantry staple.
 Many of our favorite cheeses just wouldn't be the same without them.
 But when you're trying to pick out healthy crackers, some boxes leave much to be desired.

-We left less-healthy options in the cracker aisle and crunched through 20 nutritious finalists to find these best-tasting and healthiest crackers for cheese, plus these smart shopping tips and numbers to look for.
+We left less-healthy options in the cracker aisle and crunched through 20 nutritious finalists to find the best-tasting and healthiest crackers for cheese, plus these smart shopping tips and numbers to look for.